Brian Barone: Coaching history

-Personal
+Early life and playing career

-Barone was born December 15, 1977 in Chicago, Illinois shortly before his family moved to Peoria, Illinois where his father Tony Barone, Sr. became an assistant coach of the Bradley Braves men's basketball team.
+Barone was born December 15, 1977, in Chicago, Illinois shortly before his family moved to Peoria, Illinois where his father Tony Barone Sr. became an assistant coach of the Bradley Braves men's basketball team.
 He started playing college basketball for his father, then head coach of the Texas A&M Aggies.
 He earned honorable mention on the All-Big XII team as a sophomore, as well as being named to the Big XII Academic All-Conference team.
 When his father left A&M to coach in the NBA, Barone transferred to Marquette.
 After "redshirting" a season under NCAA transfer rules, he played two seasons for Marquette, becoming team captain and a member of the Conference USA All-Academic Team.

-Barone earned a bachelor’s in communications from Marquette in 2000 and followed that with a master’s degree in communications from Marquette in 2002.
+Barone earned a bachelor's in communications from Marquette in 2000 and followed that with a master's degree in communications from Marquette in 2002.

+Personal life

 Barone and his wife, Mimi, have a son, Carson, and three daughters, Ava, Gianna and Cecilia.